Explore the latest news and updates from the NIHR Health Determinants Research Collaboration (HDRC) Cornwall.

 HDRC Cornwall Community Small Grants

-We are also thrilled to share information about previous recipients of the grants.
+We are thrilled to share information about previous recipients of the grants.
 Click the button below to discover the organisations and their projects.

 Learn more about HDRC Cornwall Community Small Grants recipients